 Wales is the spiritual home of coasteering - which is the seaborne equivalent of gorge walking.
 Pull on a wetsuit, buoyancy aid, helmet, gloves and boots and your guide will show you how to jump, scramble and swim around the coastline.

-It's of course essential that you do these activities with a qualified guide.
+It is essential that you do these activities with a qualified guide.

 Golf is an ideal social distancing activity.
 Golf courses in Wales offer hugely varied terrain and spectacular views of mountains and sea.
 You'll find a warm welcome at our courses, with additional safety measures in place.
 But it's essential to book your tee time in advance and check ahead to make sure your chosen course isn't subject to any restrictions.

 There are few things better for calming the mind than the tang of sea air, the rush of the waves and a wild sandy beach all to yourself.
 Away from the busy months of summer, many of our beaches in Wales can be wonderfully remote.
 What could be a better way to forget the confusion of everyday life than a bracing stroll with only the curlews and seagulls for company?

 Fancy a stroll?
 We have more than 20,000 miles of public footpaths to explore and our National Parks account for nearly a quarter of the country.
 With so much space, you won't see many people, particularly during the quieter months.
 Lesser visited spots to revel in the solitude include the Cambrian Mountains, the Anglesey coast and the Clwydian Range and Dee Valley.